Launch Your Film Directing Career!

 About the tutor

 Simon Hunter has directed over fifty tv commercials and three feature films.
 His directing debut was the horror movie LIGHTHOUSE in the year 2000 and he went on to direct the visual effects-laden sci-fi movie THE MUTANT CHRONICLES in 2008.
 Simon’s first feature, Lighthouse, was released theatrically in 2002.
 Simon subsequently became a much sort after commercials director before returning to features with Edward R Pressman’s Mutant Chronicles in the Summer of 2006.
 Simon flew to Qatar in 2014 to direct 20 episodes of a Scifi adventure series set in the desert.
 The filming takes place in Qatar, Jordan and India.
 In 2017 Simon directed his passion project, EDIE which tells the tale of an older lady who climbs a mountain in Scotland at the age of eighty-three.
 The film has had an enthusiastic and successful theatrical release in the UK and has sold to multiple territories.
-You can find EDIE cinema tickets here, Simon lives in the German capital, Berlin.
+Simon lives in the German capital, Berlin.
 Since 1999 he has regularly lectured for RAINDANCE and other organisations.

 Read Breaking in as a Film Director by Simon